PedroG-8/the-cat-app/README.md

 Notes:
-I really enjoyed the challenge and hope I did well, I'm a bit frustrated that I could not finish everything as I would like, but I had to create the entire project from scratch since I didn't have any template
+I really enjoyed the challenge and hope I did well, I'm a bit frustrated that I could not finish everything as I would like, but I had to create the entire project from scratch since I didn't have any template, which took a considerate amount of time.